ljdyer/precision-recall-calculator/README.md

                  feature_chars: Str_or_List,
                  get_cms_on_init: bool = True):
         """
-        Initialize an instance of PrecisionRecallCalculator class
+        Initialize an instance of the PrecisionRecallCalculator class

         Required arguments:
         -------------------